astrokd/data-structures-and-algorithms/challenges/FindMaxBinaryTree/README.md

 ```

 Time is O(n), loops through binaryTree once
-Space is O(2), stores an array that is the output and builds a queue for each depth of tree
+Space is O(1), stores an output and a queue that never exceeds the largest width

 ## API
 <!-- Description of each method publicly available to your Stack and Queue-->